danibene/tympan-pc/README.md

  * Now, install the pi-clap module by running **pip3 install -e git+https://github.com/danibene/pi-clap#egg=pi_clap**
  * Run the **clap.py** script (found in the *external_scripts* folder)
  * Press c to confirm the default settings (recalibrator is a bit buggy for a chunk size of 1024) and clap away!
- * If you clap once, *'m'* is sent as the serial command (indicating masking noise toggle) to the Tympan.
+ * If you clap twice, *'m'* is sent as the serial command (indicating masking noise toggle) to the Tympan.
 This should toggle the masking white noise in the audio output.